Skip to Content

 Note

-If you select Accounts in this organizational directory only (default), when you establish a connection with Microsoft Dynamics 365 connector you must set AzureTenant to the ID of the Microsoft Entra ID Tenant.
-Otherwise, the authentication attempt fails.
+If you select Accounts in this organizational directory only, when you connect with Microsoft Dynamics 365 connector, you must set AzureTenant to the tenant's ID (either GUID or verified domain).
+Otherwise, authentication will fail.

-Create a Custom Microsoft Entra ID Service Principal App
+Create a Service Principal App with Entra ID (Microsoft Entra ID)

-Create a Custom Microsoft Entra ID Service Principal App
+Create a Service Principal App with Entra ID (Microsoft Entra ID)

 When authenticating using a Microsoft Entra service principal, you must create a custom app registration and a service principal that can access the necessary resources.